Program at a glance

 You’ll participate in six weeks of supported learning activities at your practicum site for 22 hours a week.
 You’ll be paired with an on-site mentor and follow the same shifts and schedule as that staff person.
 You may be in practicum days, evenings, and/or weekends depending on the mentor’s schedule and site needs.

 Mental Health and Addiction employment opportunities

 Our graduates work in front line positions supporting individuals with mental health and/or addiction challenges in residential and community programs.
-A graduate is often in a position of guiding people to be as independent as possible, and to help them in areas of day-to-day functioning as they move through recovery.
+A graduate is often in a position to guide people to be as independent as possible and help them in areas of day-to-day functioning as they move through recovery.
 This may include activities of daily living and life management skills.
-Roles often involve individual or small group activities, and working with a team.
+Roles often involve individual or small group activities and working with a team.